futuresystems-courses/465-oliverlewis/project/project_documentation.rst

 Dev-ops for Apache Storm on Openstack
 =================

+-----------------
+Pre-requisites required for setup

-I’ll be using a 3 node Openstack network on FutureSystems.
+Iâ€™ll be using a 3 node Openstack network on FutureSystems.
 (Note this is configurable and scalable.)

 Node 1: Will contain the Zookeeper server and Storm Nimbus node Node 2 & 3: Will be the supervisor nodes.

------------------
-Pre-requisites required for setup

 1. Must be familiar with the terminal.
 2. Must have access to FutureSystems and provision 3 VM's through the FutureSystems interface.
 3. Must assign the machines with a public IP address.
 This is necessary for the Nimbus node to view the Storm UI.